tannerpace/JRS-CohortApril2021-July2021-TwitterClone-Duckie/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Read the setup guide to start the project.

 ## Running unit tests